Sydney Shield

 The Sydney Shield is a rugby league football competition played in Sydney, New South Wales.
 The competition is administered by the New South Wales Rugby League.

 Clubs

-Seven teams are competing in the 2022 Sydney Shield.
-The season commenced on March 19, 2022.
-The last round is scheduled for August 6, 2022, with a final series to follow.

-The fixtures draw is available on the Play Rugby League website.
+Ten teams will compete in the 2025 Sydney Shield.
+The fixture list is available on the Play Rugby League website.

 Sydney Shield Premiers

 Premiership Tally

 Bold means the team still currently plays in the competition.

 Timeline

 The timeline below displays club participation in the Sydney Shield competition.
-Finals Series have been: Top 5 (2013), Top 8 (2014-19) and Top 4 (2020).
+Finals Series have been: Top 5 (2013, 2022-23), Top 8 (2014-19) and Top 4 (2020).
 The competition was cancelled in 2021 prior to the scheduled final series.

 Previous Season Notes

 2021

 Eleven teams competed in the 2021 Sydney Shield.
 The season commenced on March 14, 2021.
 The last round was scheduled for August 22, 2021, with a final series to follow.
 The season was, however, suspended due to lockdown measures taken to combat the spread of the delta variant of the COVID-19 pandemic in New South Wales.